 By the time he comes back he has brought me a tea that he has made himself.
 It’s a jar of leaves, and it’s my favourite infusion straight away, not just because it’s from him, but because it has sage in it, and I love sage.
 It has one or two other ingredients, maybe three, but I don’t now remember what they were.
 I am touched that he thought of me while away, not least because we’re not actually ‘together’ in any way, we don’t even really have sex.
 One of the first things he’d said, after a bit of what could easily have turned into sex, was: ‘let’s not get onto sex, it just ruins everything.’
 And that was all right with me: I found it interesting, but also perhaps true.

-Although sex does not, in my experience, have to ruin everything, it certainly can be or become a complicating factor, and several people I’m still excellent friends with I don’t think I would still be excellent friends with if we were still having sex, even though I personally tend to think of sex as not much more than a particularly emphatic way of saying ‘hello.’
-I accept that this perception is perhaps not strictly ‘the norm,’ and I allow for the possibility that I would change it drastically too, if I were actually in a relationship.
+Although sex does not, in my experience, have to ruin everything, it certainly can be or become a complicating factor, and several people I’m still excellent friends with I don’t think I would still be excellent friends with if we were still having sex, even though I personally tend to think of sex as not much more than a particularly emphatic way of saying ‘hello’.
+I accept that this perception is perhaps not strictly conventional, and I allow for the possibility that I might change it quite drastically too, if I were to actually find myself in a relationship.

 We then don’t see each other again for a while, this time because I’m away from London for two months while my flat is being renovated, and he’s traipsing around Europe, I believe.